pimcore/output-data-config-toolkit/README.md

 # OutputDataConfigToolkit

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 6.2.

 This toolkit provides an user interface to create output formats for data objects based on different output channels.
 So it is possible to define, which attributes of a data objects should be printed in a certain output channel.
 An output data configuration consists of